 How can I keep myself from getting an infection at work?

 As a health care worker, you may be exposed to many different sources of infection.
-Infections may be transmitted by blood, body fluids, air, respiratory secretions or by direct contact with other infectious materials.
-You can protect yourself from infection by following the infection control guidelines in your workplace, by using personal protective equipment (such as gloves and masks) and by treating all blood and body fluids as though they are infectious.
-This handout discusses some of the infections that may be transmitted in your workplace and ways you can avoid getting them.
+Infections may be transmitted by blood, body fluids, air, respiratory secretions (for example, by a cough or sneeze), or by direct contact with other infectious materials.
+You can protect yourself from infection by:

 Do all body fluids carry blood-borne pathogens?